 Let’s find out why.

 Hobby knives are designed to cut, scrape, and shape various materials, such as paper, plastic, and vinyl.

 They offer a reliable, accurate cutting solution that can help you get more out of your crafting activities.
-You can create smoother lines and shapes than if you usually rely on kitchen or utility knives—they may be sharp and strong, but they’re designed for totally different applications.
+You can create smoother lines and shapes than if you usually rely on kitchen knives-they may be sharp and strong, but they’re designed for totally different applications.
 They handle and cut differently from hobby knives, so you may struggle to achieve the same delicate cutting.

 Hobby knives are built for precision cutting, handling, and durability.
 One of the major benefits of craft knives like these is that they’re made for intricate shapes, especially the ones with rounded tips, which allow you to create complex designs and structures without feeling restricted.
 A textured anti-slip control grip keeps the knife stable and secure in your hand while you work.
 Anyone who’s seen a perfectly good piece of work ruined by a slippery handle knows just how important that is.

 These knives (mentioned above) also accommodate high temperatures if you’re working with heated materials (up to 1600 degrees Celsius).
 That means you can still create the crafts you love without the fear of destroying your blade.

 Pay attention to the labels.
 Some hobby knives are non-sparking, non-magnetic, and don’t conduct electricity.
 They’re also chemically inert and have no need for oil coating, so they’re safe and ready to use with little to no prep.

 For the leftie craft designer, having an ambidextrous design makes handling the hobby knife easier, especially if you work with a group and all need to use the same knives.